 Volunteer in Disaster Recovery – Isaias Recovery in Philadelphia, Pa.

-Southeast PA Voluntary Organizations Active in Disaster (SEPA VOAD) is partnering with UCC Disaster Ministries (including the UCC) and Eastwick United to recruit volunteers to repair and rebuild homes in the Eastwick neighborhood of Philadelphia.
+Southeast PA Voluntary Organizations Active in Disaster (SEPA VOAD), Eastwick United and many other partners including United Church of Christ Disaster Ministries are looking to recruit volunteers to repair and rebuild homes in the Eastwick neighborhood of Philadelphia.

 On August 4, 2020, during the pandemic, Tropical Storm Isaias dumped seven inches of rain on parts of eastern Pennsylvania.
-Wind damage and tornadoes left hundreds of thousands without power and widespread severe flooding led to injuries as well as one storm-related fatality.
-COVID-19 concerns have left significant unmet needs in the impacted areas and especially in the Eastwick section of Philadelphia, which has the highest concentration of damage to both structures and mechanical systems.
+Wind damage and tornadoes left hundreds of thousands without power, and widespread severe flooding led to injuries as well as one storm-related fatality.
+COVID concerns interrupted work to meet the many significant unmet needs in the impacted areas and especially in Eastwick, which has the highest concentration of damage to both structures and mechanical systems.

 Disaster Event: Tropical Storm Isaias, Eastern PA

 Contact: Judy Moore, Volunteer Coordinator 802-299-8290; IsaiasRecoveryVolunteers@gmail.com